History of coins in Italy: Two Sicilies piastra

 The Two Sicilies piastra was the coinage system or currency of the Kingdom of the Two Sicilies between 1815 and 1860.
 It was subdivided into 120 grana (singular: grano), each of 2 tornesi (singular: tornese).
 Accounts were kept in ducato, worth 100 grana.
+The subdivision and the coinage of the currency were simplified with respect to the pre-Napoleonic era: only three denominations survived.
+The ducat proper was the name of the gold coins, and curiously it did not exist as a single unit; the grana (singular: grano) was the name of the silver coins, itself also not existing as a single unit; the tornesel (Italian: tornese) was the name of the copper coins, which were worth half a grana.
+Accounts were kept in ducats, each of 100 grana or 200 tornesels.